MataiMRI/tidySnake/README.md

 *Note:
 The entry `anat_template` is only present if a T1w volume is available.
 It is meant to be used by other workflows to specify an alternative anatomical template for registration purpose (e.g. use another run).*

+The summary file `quality_control.tsv` aggregates all information from the individual QC status files.
+This should only be used as a summary view and not edited to trigger downstream workflows.
+Use the individual QC status files for that purpose.

 ## Workflow